Why Seek Alternatives to Microfracture

 Here’s how microfracture works.
 Holes created in the joint bone release marrow cells and blood that form a clot on the surface of the fractured bone.
 This clot contains healing factors that lead to formation of collagen repair tissue.
 Similar to a clot on the skin, the collagen that forms is scar tissue: disorganized fibers of protein that, over time, remodel into fairly good-looking tissue.

 But microfracturing the bone alone, especially in the setting of arthritis, fails to heal normally at multiple levels.
 First, the bone cavities created by the fracture process sometimes fail to heal, leading to cysts in the bone.
 These cysts eventually lead to pain and deformity of the bone.
 Second, the structure of the bone above the cysts fails to form a rigid base.
 This base is comparable to the subflooring in your house—it’s required so the protective layer of tissue that forms above it can absorb force and wear properly.
 Third, the collagen formed is usually in a scar pattern that sometimes—but not always—forms into the normal cartilage structure required for lasting durability.

 For athletes, the temporary repair provided by the microfracture process often breaks down after a few years of playing on the joints.
-No amount of subsequent stem cell or other injections will bring back a complete, healthy structure of bone and cartilage.
+No amount of subsequent injections will bring back a complete, healthy structure of bone and cartilage.